 Q: How is d-Limonene produced?

 A: When the juice is squeezed from oranges, an oily film remains on top; this oil is primarily composed of d-Limonene.
 The citrus rind is then squeezed further to remove any remaining oil in the citrus skin.
 That citrus oil is primarily made of d-Limonene, a pure compound that is an excellent solvent.

 Q: What other ingredients besides d-Limonene are in Avenger Weed Killer?

 A: Avenger’s proprietary Ready to Use (RTU) formula is made up of water and 17.5% d-Limonene.
 The remaining ingredients are proprietary non-toxic and safe surfactants to help dissolve the d-Limonene (Citrus Oil) in water.

 Q: Where is Avenger Weed Killer Organic Herbicide manufactured?

-A: Avenger is formulated and manufactured in Buford, GA.
+A: Avenger is formulated and manufactured in our plant in Gainesville, GA.

 Q: Does it have to be hot or sunny to work?

 A: No, Avenger will work under cool (down to 40ºF) and overcast conditions.
 This gives growers an opportunity to get an earlier start on weed control, as weeds are generally smaller, more susceptible and less likely to recover.
 Faster results will be seen on hot, humid, sunny days.